 The seed trees must be of full crown, capable of seed production and representative of the best phenotypes available in the preharvest stand.

-- (B) No point within the logged area shall be more than 150 feet from a seed tree. - (C) Seed tree species and site preparation measures shall be specified in the plan by the - (D) Seed trees shall be marked by or under the supervision of an RPF prior to felling operations.
+(B) No point within the logged area shall be more than 150 feet from a seed tree.

+(C) Seed tree species and site preparation measures shall be specified in the plan by the operations.

 RPF.